Happiness is over 35 years of making puzzles for you!

 Backing boards for our puzzles are also made (using an eco-friendly Dry Press Process) from recycled wood byproducts.

 All of our water-based finishes are earth and user friendly.
 They are non-toxic to our customers (children) as well as to ourselves in the application process!

 Our puzzles are made to last.
-Many people tell us that they keep or pass on puzzles we've made.
+Many people tell us that they have kept or passed on puzzles we've made.
 This means they stay out of landfills, and in the hands of generations of deserving children.

-We use low-draw LED lights in our shop, do a lot of our puzzle-making process by hand, and have converted our tools to 220 volt draws.
+We use low-draw LED lights in our shop, do a lot of our puzzle-making process by hand, and have converted our power tools to low draw.
 We strive to minimize our demand on the power grid in making your puzzles.

 We get as close to 100% usage of our raw materials for our puzzles as we can.
-We donate wood scraps to an artist friend to use in his art.
-We also donate wood scraps for children to use in their art projects.
+We donate wood scraps for children to use in their art projects.

-We donate puzzles every year to an organization dedicated to fulfilling the needs of people less fortunate than ourselves.
+We donate puzzles to an organization dedicated to fulfilling the needs of people less fortunate than ourselves.

 PS: Want to get to know a little bit more about us and our puzzles?
 Here's a link to an article written about us in our local Corvallis Gazette Times newspaper in December of 2010.